Sexual selection: Multiple models

 More recently, the field has grown to include other areas of study, not all of which fit Darwin's definition of sexual selection.
 A "bewildering" range of models variously attempt to relate sexual selection not only to the fundamental questions of anisogamy and parental roles, but also to mechanisms such as sex ratios – governed by Fisher's principle, parental care, investing in sexy sons, sexual conflict, and the "most-debated effect", namely mate choice.
 Elaborated characteristics that might seem costly, like the tail of the Montezuma swordfish (Xiphophorus montezumae), do not always have an energetics, performance or even survival cost; this may be because "compensatory traits" have evolved in concert with the sexually selected traits.

 Toolkit of natural selection

 Sexual selection may explain how characteristics such as feathers had survival value at an early stage in their evolution.
 The earliest proto-birds such as Protarchaeopteryx had well-developed feathers but could not fly.
 The feathers may have served as insulation, helping females incubate their eggs, but if proto-bird courtship combined displays of forelimb feathers with energetic jumps, then the transition to flight could have been relatively smooth.

-Sexual selection may sometimes generate features that help cause a species' extinction, as has been suggested for the giant antlers of the Irish elk (Megaloceros giganteus) that became extinct in Pleistocene Europe.
-Or it may do the opposite, driving species divergence—sometimes through elaborate changes in genitalia—such that new species emerge.
+Sexual selection may sometimes generate features that help cause a species' extinction, as has historically been suggested for the giant antlers of the Irish elk (Megaloceros giganteus) that became extinct in Holocene Eurasia (although climate-induced habitat deterioration and anthropogenic pressure are now considered more likely causes).
+It may, however, also do the opposite, driving species divergence—sometimes through elaborate changes in genitalia—such that new species emerge.
+Sexual selection often interacts with natural selection to drive speciation.

+Sex role reversal

+Darwin addressed sex role reversal in The Descent of Man, with females undergoing selection by male mating partners.
+Darwin and then others described reversed sex roles in the barred buttonquail (Turnix suscitator).
+Expected sex hierarchy norms were similarly subverted among pipefish (Syngnathinae) and seahorses (Hippocampus).
+Females of these species are generally larger, more colorful, and more aggressive than males.